muratk3n/thirdwave/en/2019/05/geton.md

 citizens.
 "Ok, we voted and now you do your job" kinda statement.
 Except such citizens need to understand that UK officials *didn't* do their job by framing a question too much for your dumbass to handle.
-This is a perfect example of a case where an idiom suggests a course of action, but the action is shit.
+This is a perfect example of an idiom seemingly suggesting a course of action, but the action is shit.
 "Get on with it" - what the fuck does that even mean?
 Byzantine rules, regulations, gazillion different interests pullling to all different directions.
 You cant